toffernator/blueberry/Misc/README.md

 ### How to run

-1. Makue sure k6 is installed.
+1. Make sure k6 is installed.
 You can find the instructions [here](https://k6.io/docs/getting-started/installation/)
 1. Start the program `dotnet run --project Server`
 1. Run the loadtest in a different terminal session `k6 run --insecure-skip-tls-verify Misc/k6test.js`
 1. ???